daifoundation/oasis-direct-proxy/README.md

 - `uint payAmt` - The amount of the `payTkn` the user will have to pay.

 ---

 ### createAndBuyAllAmountPayEth

-**Summary**: `createAndBuyAllAmountPayEth` is used for `ETH` to `ERC-20 token` exchanges.
-Overall, it has the same functionality and intention as `createAndBuyAllAmount` as it is paying in `ETH` but has a few small differences.
-There is no `payToken` and `maxPayAmount` present.
+**Summary**: `createAndBuyAllAmountPayEth` creates a proxy and calls `buyAllAmountPayEth`.

 **Note:** This further explained at the beginning of the documentation for this contract.

 **Arguments**:

 - [DSProxyFactory](https://github.com/dapphub/ds-proxy/blob/master/src/proxy.sol#L96) `factory` - An address to the factory that will create an unique and one-time only proxy for each of the callers
 - [OtcInterface](https://github.com/makerdao/maker-otc-support-methods/blob/master/src/MakerOtcSupportMethods.sol#L5) `otc` - An address of the contract that represents the OTC market contract.
 - [TokenInterface](https://github.com/makerdao/oasis-direct-proxy/blob/master/src/OasisDirectProxy.sol#L11) `buyToken` - An address of any `ERC-20 token`.
 - `uint buyAmt` - The amount that will be purchased.

 **Arguments**:

-- `payable`- Added to enable the receipt of eth while being called.
+- `payable`- Added to enable the receipt of Eth.

 **Returns**: